rayan967/inverse-modeling-ceramics-thesis/README.md

 python online_inverse_design/training/online_training.py
 ```

 This will start an interative GPR training for the desired material property.
+The parameters for training can be set
+through the configuration file located at ``incoker-inv/online_inverse_design/training/config.yaml``.
 Once training is complete (typically 12 hours),
-the model files will be stored at the directory ``incoker-inv/adapt``.
+the model files and iterative plots will be stored at the directory ``incoker-inv/adapt``.
 The saved GPR can then be refactored into the skopt GPR
 using the ``adapt_to_standard.py`` script as:

 ```console